 Penang is hailed as one of the world’s greatest street food destinations.
+You can easily get to this island via plane, bus or even find a deal cruise.
 Though we were renting an apartment here and I was doing a lot of cooking at home, no visit could be complete without a full day allocated to sampling the various regional delicacies.

 And so after lots of online research I put together a self guided foodie walking tour through Georgetown.
-I had a list of twelve places but for one reason or another we only made it to six of those.
+I had a list of twelve places but for one reason or another we only made it to six of those (probably because Dave didn’t have much of an appetite since he stayed up all night working… or playing free pokies.
 Each place we tried was absolutely delicious and it would be a sin not to share them here with you.

 So join me on this Penang food tour (take a look at the map at the end of the post if you’re interested in using this as a guide).

 Stop 1: Hot Bowl (16A Lorong Abu Siti)

 What we ordered: Curry Mee (6 RMB for a small) Deboned Chicken (4 RMB for a small)